fastify/fastify/docs/Hooks.md

     // this hook will always be executed after the shared `preHandler` hooks done()
   },
+  // // Example with an array.
+All hooks support this syntax.
+  //
+  // preHandler: [function (request, reply, done) {
+  //   // this hook will always be executed after the shared `preHandler` hooks
+  //   done()
+  // }],
+  preSerialization: (request, reply, payload, next) => {
+    // manipulate the payload
+    next(null, payload)
+  },
   handler: function (request, reply) {
     reply.send({ hello: 'world' })
   }
 })
 ```

 **Note**: both options also accept an array of functions.